LangStream/documentation/configuration-resources/data-storage/jdbc.md

 ### Connecting to a JDBC Compliant Database

-You can connect to any JDBC compliant database using the "datasource" resource type.
+Connect to any JDBC-compliant database using the "datasource" resource type.

 ```yaml
 configuration: